yq-gong/bookingTest/README.md

 # Auto-complete Exercise

-This is a basic webpage for rendering autocomplete.
+This is a basic webpage for rendering auto-complete functionality within a simple search box.
 This product utilizes frontend of VueJS and backend of Node.js.

 ## Getting Started